 Five Pillars Instead of One

 We built ooddle around five pillars: Metabolic, Movement, Mind, Recovery, and Optimize.
 Food sits inside Metabolic, not as the entire app.
 This matters because food rarely fixes itself in isolation.
 Better sleep makes food choices easier.
 Less stress reduces sugar cravings.
 Movement changes hunger signals.
-The pillars work together.
+The pillars work together, and the integration is the entire point.

 Adaptive Recommendations

 ooddle's recommendations shift based on what your week actually looked like.
 Bad sleep last night might trigger a higher-protein breakfast suggestion.
 A high-stress week might shift food guidance toward whole foods that stabilize blood sugar.
-The system reacts.
+The system reacts to inputs from the rest of your life rather than running the same plan regardless of context.

 Micro-Actions Instead of Logging

 Most users do not stick with calorie logging long-term. ooddle replaces it with small specific actions tied to your patterns.
-This produces real change without the fatigue that drives 80 percent of users to abandon tracking apps within three months.
+This produces real change without the fatigue that drives many users to abandon tracking apps within three months.
+The behavior change happens in the kitchen, not the app.

 Pricing Comparison

-Lifesum Premium runs about $4 per month on annual billing. ooddle is Explorer (free) or Core ($29/mo), with Pass ($79/mo) coming soon.
+Lifesum Premium runs about $4 per month on annual billing. ooddle is Explorer (free) or Core ($12/mo), with Pass ($39/mo, coming soon) launching later.
 The price difference reflects the scope difference.
 Lifesum is a polished single-purpose tool. ooddle is a coaching system that handles five domains at once.

 The Bottom Line